Best CLM Software for Mid-Market Companies (2026)

 Buying Enterprise Software Too Early

-If you have 75 employees and a 3-person legal team, Ironclad at $50K/year is likely overkill -- our Ironclad alternatives guide covers more accessible options.
+If you have 75 employees and a 3-person legal team, an enterprise-tier platform is likely more than you need - our Ironclad alternatives guide covers more accessible options.
 It is tempting to "buy for where you'll be in three years," but the reality is that enterprise CLM comes with enterprise complexity.
-You will spend months on implementation, need a dedicated admin to maintain it, and pay for capabilities your team is nowhere near needing.
+You will spend far longer on implementation, need a dedicated admin to maintain it, and pay for capabilities your team is nowhere near needing.
 Start with a tool that fits your current size and migrate when you genuinely outgrow it.
 The cost of switching CLM platforms later is lower than overpaying for years while your team barely uses the system.

 Ignoring Business User Adoption